History Files

 720 BC

-Assyrian king Sargon attempts to attack Elam but is defeated by the Elamites and Babylonians near Der.
+Assyrian king Sargon II attempts to attack Elam but is defeated near Der by Elamites and their allies at this time, Babylonians.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.